 - Device regulation at multiple levels within CDRH, consulting for industry on medical device regulation in the US

-Heather Rosecrans brings more than 30 years of public health and medical device experience to Greenleaf.
+Heather Rosecrans brings more than 40 years of public health and medical device experience to Greenleaf.
 She continues her commitment to public health by providing strategic consulting services and working with Greenleaf clients to deliver innovative devices to patients.